18. July 2019

 In Germany, we already have a shortage of land: the report on “Flächenbelegung von Ernährungsgütern” (“Occupancy of Food Land”) by the Federal Statistical Office7 calculated for 2016 that the German population needs a total of 18.3 million hectares of agriculturally used land at home and abroad, of which 11.2 million hectares alone for animal feed (meat, milk, eggs).
 Germany currently has 16.7 million ha of agricultural land at its disposal, i.e. we need 1.6 million ha more for our food than we have and must compensate for this by net imports of agricultural goods.
 This corresponds to almost the entire agricultural area of the Netherlands.

-Agricultural use of an area always means that we can no longer use the ecological advantages of the natural vegetation
+Agricultural use of an area always means that we can no longer use the ecological advantages of the natural vegetation on species protection

 At the end of last year, a study on land use and its impact on climate protection was published in the scientific magazine “Nature “8.
 The results presented in the study are based on the insight that the natural vegetation of an area can store more and more CO2 in the form of organic matter in the soil and above-ground biomass than the same area when used for agriculture.
 If we want to assess the true consequences of agricultural land use on the climate, we have to assign the renunciation of CO2 storage capacity to the natural vegetation of the agricultural land.
 This means that we must not simply consider which direct emissions are caused by agricultural land use (fuel, fertiliser, etc.), but must also take into account the storage capacity of the original vegetation lost as a result of agricultural use.